therynamo/docs/content/cli/_index.md

 linkTitle: "CLI"
 layout: cli
 description: >
-  This section contains the full reference for how to use the Vela CLI.
+  This section contains information on how to use the Vela CLI.
 menu:
   main:
 ---